apache/spark/docs/sql-migration-guide-upgrade.md

   - Since Spark 3.0, the JDBC options `lowerBound` and `upperBound` are converted to TimestampType/DateType values in the same way as casting strings to TimestampType/DateType values.
 The conversion is based on Proleptic Gregorian calendar, and time zone defined by the SQL config `spark.sql.session.timeZone`.
 In Spark version 2.4 and earlier, the conversion is based on the hybrid calendar (Julian + Gregorian) and on default system time zone.

-  - Since Spark 3.0, the `date_trunc`, `from_utc_timestamp`, `to_utc_timestamp`, `unix_timestamp` functions use java.time API based on Proleptic Gregorian calendar.
+  - Since Spark 3.0, the `date_trunc`, `from_utc_timestamp`, `to_utc_timestamp`, and `unix_timestamp` functions use java.time API based on Proleptic Gregorian calendar.
 In Spark version 2.4 and earlier, the hybrid calendar (Julian + Gregorian) is used for the same purpose.
 Results of the functions returned by Spark 3.0 and previous versions can be different for dates before October 15, 1582 (Gregorian).

 ## Upgrading From Spark SQL 2.3 to 2.4